xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - chat
      - 8192
      - The Llama 3 instruction tuned models are optimized for dialogue use cases and outperform many of the available open source chat models on common industry benchmarks..

+   * - :ref:`mini-internvl-chat <models_llm_mini-internvl-chat>`
+     - chat, vision
+     - 32768
+     - InternVL 1.5 is an open-source multimodal large language model (MLLM) to bridge the capability gap between open-source and proprietary commercial models in multimodal understanding.

    * - :ref:`minicpm-2b-dpo-bf16 <models_llm_minicpm-2b-dpo-bf16>`
      - chat